-Mr. Sheridan's senior executive experience as the Company's President and Chief Executive Officer, and previously as Vice President, Chief Operating Officer and Chief Financial Officer, provide him with executive leadership experience and in-depth knowledge and understanding of the all aspects of the Partnership's operations, including business, competition, risks, and health, environment and safety issues.
+Mr. Sheridan's senior executive experience as the Company's President and Chief Executive Officer, and previously as Vice President, Chief Operating Officer and Chief Financial Officer, provide him with executive leadership experience and in-depth knowledge and understanding of all aspects of the Partnership's operations, including business, competition, risks, and health, environmental and safety issues.
 Mr. Sheridan also possesses industry and retail knowledge.

 Lon R. Greenberg is a Director (since 1994) and Non-Executive Chairman of the General Partner.
 He previously served as Executive Chairman of the General Partner (1996 to 2013), Chief Executive Officer (1995 to 2013), President (1994 to 2005) and Senior Vice President - Legal and Corporate Development of UGI Corporation (1989 to 1994).
-Mr. Greenberg also serves as a Director and Non-Executive Chairman of UGI Corporation, the General Partner's parent company, and UGI Utilities, Inc. (since 1998), an affiliate of the General Partner.
-Additionally, Mr. Greenberg serves as a director of Ameriprise Financial, Inc., AmerisourceBergen Corporation and Aqua America, Inc.
+Mr. Greenberg also serves as a Director and Non-Executive Chairman of UGI Corporation, the General Partner's parent company, and UGI Utilities, Inc., an affiliate of the General Partner (since 1998).
+Additionally, Mr. Greenberg serves as a director of Ameriprise Financial, Inc., AmerisourceBergen Corporation and Aqua America, Inc. As previously announced, Mr. Greenberg will retire as Non-Executive Chairman of the Board of Directors of the General Partner, effective January 27, 2016.

 Mr. Greenberg's qualifications to serve as a director include his extensive knowledge of the Partnership's retail propane business operations, customers and the regulatory environments in which the Partnership operates.
 Mr. Greenberg, by virtue of his senior executive leadership experience, possesses in-depth expertise in strategic planning and business development, as evidenced by the Partnership's successful growth during Mr. Greenberg's tenure as Chairman of the General Partner's Board of Directors.
-Additionally, Mr. greenberg's service as a member of other public company boards provides the General Partner with a breadth of experience and exposure to complex business issues.
+Additionally, Mr. Greenberg's service as a member of other public company boards provides the General Partner with a breadth of experience and exposure to complex business issues.

 John L. Walsh is a Director and Vice Chairman of the General Partner (since 2005).
 He also serves as a Director and President (since 2005) and Chief Executive Officer (since 2013) of UGI Corporation, the General Partner's parent company.
 In addition, Mr. Walsh is a Director and Vice Chairman (since 2005) of UGI Utilities, Inc., an affiliate of the General Partner.
 He served as Chief Operating Officer (2005 to 2013) of UGI Corporation and as President and Chief Executive Officer (2009 to 2011) of UGI Utilities, Inc. Previously, Mr. Walsh was the Chief Executive of the Industrial and Special Products division of the BOC Group plc, an industrial gases company, a position he assumed in 2001.
 He was also an Executive Director of BOC (2001 to 2005).
 He joined BOC in 1986 as Vice President - Special Gases and held various senior management positions in BOC, including President of Process Gas Solutions, North America (2000 to 2001) and President of BOC Process Plants (1996 to 2000).
+Mr. Walsh also serves as a Vice President and Director of the World LPG Association.
+As previously announced, Mr. Walsh will serve as the General Partner's Executive Chairman, effective January 27, 2016.